parkermac/LO/README.md

 ```
 sha256sum [installer.sh]
 ```
 and make sure that the number matches the one from the table of installers.
+Note: this may only work on linux machines; I don't have sha256sum on my mac.

 Next run the installer:
 ```
 bash [installer.sh]
 ```
 and answer yes to everything, especially "initialization".
 For one of my linux installations I chose to put it in /data1/parker/miniconda3, or on my Mac I put it in /Applications/miniconda3.
-The initialization adds some lines to your ~/.bashrc or ~/.bash_profile (Mac).
+It doesn't matter what folder you put it in.
+The initialization adds some lines to your ~/.bashrc or ~/.bash_profile (mac).
 After you "source" this you should have (base) appended to your bash prompt, and this tells you that you are in the (base) conda environment so you can run python - but not much else, yet.

 Then for good measure do:
 ```